hrlai/novelforestSG/README.md

 Please feel free to report any issues to [our GitHub Issue page](https://github.com/hrlai/novelforestSG/issues).

+# Erratum

+While releasing additional data between v1.2.1 to v1.3.0, we realised that some observations were removed by mistake in the older dataset used in Lai et al. (2021).
+These omitted data are now included in \>v1.3.0.
+We repeated the analysis using the corrected data in v1.3.0 and obtained extremely similar findings as reported Lai et al. (2021), which is reassuring!
+Please feel free to contact us if you have any concern.

 # Citation

 We believe that the sharing of datasets is important for advancing ecology.
-At the same time, for data sharing to be successful and sustainable, it is important that those individuals whose time and efforts generated the data are acknowledged.
-Therefore, when you use the data or model output in your original research or meta-analysis, we appreciate if the following paper is cited:
+When you use the data or model output in your original research or meta-analysis, we appreciate if the following paper is cited:

 > Lai, H. R., Tan, G. S. Y., Neo, L., Kee, C. Y., Yee, A. T. K., Tan, H.
 > T. W., & Chong, K. Y. (2021).
 Decoupled responses of native and exotic